-If others are being disturbed, you might suggest to them that you speak or write to the neighbour as a group, so it’s clear that it’s not just you who has an issue with their behaviour.
+If others are also being disturbed, it’s worth encouraging a group approach to show that it’s not just you who has an issue with their behaviour.

 Evidence is key to tackling a persistently noisy neighbour.
 Keep a written record of each incident, detailing the date, the time it commenced, its duration, the nature of the noise and any other relevant information concerning the circumstances.